 If the only circle is towards the valve, as shown here, that means the hollow ring is there, and the line is live during the normal operation.

 Below the drain valve, the funnel is shown.
 So, when you drain ATF it will go to the COC system.
 COC means continues oil-contaminated that used to drain hydrocarbon.
 The second type of drain is AOC that means an accidentally oil-contaminated system.

 After a dike wall, there is a pneumatically controlled globe valve is there.
 You can see the pneumatic line symbol.
 Like MOV, the pneumatic valve also has various switches to operate the valve locally and from the control panel.
 You can also see the three-way valve connected to the pneumatic line to operate the actuator.

 You can refer to the abbreviation table to understand the meaning of all these instrument bubbles.
 I have attached this table with a free download.
 The link is given in the description.

 You can see that there is a relief valve in bypass.
 It used to protect the actuator from the surge.

 Main Equipment – Tank

-The tank is 17.5 meter in height with 8.25-meter diameter.
+The tank is 17.5 meters in height with an 8.25-meter diameter.
 You can also see the operating pressure and temperature of the tank.
 The material of construction is carbon steel, and there is no insulation.
 Now let go back to the tank.

-N1 to N17 are nozzle number.
-P&ID don’t show the exact location of the nozzle, but it shows the size of the nozzle.
+N1 to N17 are nozzle numbers.
+P&ID doesn’t show the exact location of the nozzle, but it shows the size of the nozzle.
 Manholes are shown as M1 to M3.
 The broken line shows the internal piping.
-There is a vortex breaker with the N8 nozzle connected to pump suction line with a Normally Closed gate valve.
+There is a vortex breaker with the N8 nozzle connected to a pump suction line with a Normally Closed gate valve.
 This is because the main suction line is N2.
 N8 will use only when you want to drain the tank completely.